drivet/website-11ty/src/now.md

  * I live in the Saint-Henri neighbourhood of Montreal, in an old, large Edwardian apartment.
+ * Currently trying to replace the rusted out railing on my front porch.
- * I work as a software developer at Unity Technologies, doing mostly data and billing related tasks.
+ * I work as a senior software developer at Unity Technologies, doing mostly data and billing related tasks.
 The languages I use most often in my job at the moment are Typescript, JavaScript, Python and SQL.
- * When I'm not working I'm usually tinkering with my website, watching TV, reading a book, cooking, baking or playing around with [stately][3] and [boardgame.io][2], trying to capture the rules of various board games I own.
+ * When I'm not working I'm usually tinkering with my website, watching TV, reading a book, cooking, or baking.
- * Television: Star Trek: Picard
+ * Current television obsessions: Star Trek: Picard.
- * Books: currently obsessed with The Expanse, The Broken Earth.
+ * Current book obsessions: *The Broken Earth* trilogy.
+ * Want to learn: ML/AI, photography, graphic design, Cloud basics.

 [1]: https://indieweb.org/Now
 [2]: https://boardgame.io/